Image by Hotpot.ai

 Jill Maschio, PhD

-Managing a classroom effectively is a skill that requires a combination of organization, communication, and empathy.
+Managing a classroom effectively requires a combination of organization, communication, and empathy.
 A well-managed classroom provides an environment where students can thrive academically, socially, and emotionally.
-In this blog, we will explore a variety of strategies that educators can use to create a positive and productive classroom learning experience for both students and teachers.
+In this blog, I will explore various strategies educators can use to create a positive and productive classroom learning experience for students and teachers.

 1. **Establish Clear Expectations**

-Set a clear expectation at the beginning of the school year.
+Set clear expectations at the beginning of the school year.
 This is essential for student success.
-Create a list of classroom rules and guidelines that outlines acceptable behavior, homework expectations, writing expectations, and other policies.
+Create a list of classroom rules and guidelines that outline acceptable behavior, homework expectations, writing expectations, and other policies.
 Write a syllabus that contains that information.
 You may even be interested in writing a student contract.
-Communicating your policies and expectations to students helps ensure that everyone understands the standards, how you structure your classroom, and student responsibility.
+Communicating your policies and expectations to students helps ensure everyone understands the standards, your classroom structure, and student responsibility.

-Also, communicate your teaching method so that students can have a better understanding of how classroom time will be spent and what will be expected of them.
+teaching method so that students can better understand how classroom time will be spent and what will be expected of them.
 For example, I tell my class that we do a lot of group work during class time.
 Then, I spend some time letting students get to know each other and get comfortable with others around them.

-A classroom that is accepting and comfortable can significantly impact the learning experience.
-Students who feel relaxed and less stressed in the classroom can focus more on learning and engaging in the learning process.
-Some simple things can include.
-Be genuine and approachable.
-I believe that each educator has a “teaching” personality of their own.
-You can learn more about that in my online course.
+A welcoming and comfortable classroom can significantly impact the learning experience.
+Students who feel relaxed and less stressed in school can focus more on learning and engage in the learning process.
+Some simple things can include being genuine and approachable.

-Students will respond to educators who care about their well-being and their success.
+Students will respond to educators who care about their well-being and success.
 Building trust should be of high importance.
-You can build trust by how you talk to your class as well as through written communication.
-Writing a welcome letter to students prior to the start of the course allows students to feel welcome before they step foot in the classroom.
+You can build trust by how you talk to your class and through written communication.
+Writing a welcome letter to students before the course starts allows them to feel welcome before they step foot in the classroom.

 Take the time to get to know your students as individuals.
 Show genuine interest in their opinions and insights.
-Acknowledge a student when he or she shares an experience.
+Acknowledge students when they share experiences.
 When students feel valued and respected, you are establishing a relationship.
-The educator-student relationship is important because that relationship will influence students to be more motivated to engage in the learning process and complete assignments.
+The educator-student relationship is important because it will motivate students to engage in the learning process and complete assignments.

 3. **Use Active Learning Strategies**